Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Introduction

-Quantum-chemical theories mainly focus on improvement over the Slater determinant.
+Several post-HF methods focus on improvement over the single Slater determinant, e.g., by using a linear combination of many determinants (CI) and taking the perturbative correction into account (MP perturbation theory).
 On the other hand, optimizing the Jastrow factor is another important way to improve the quality of the many-body wave function.
 While a parameter-free (i.e. no degree of freedom for optimization) Jastrow function sometimes works well (e.g.~\cite{Ten-no1,Giner_He,Sakuma,Umezawa_elgas}), parameters in the Jastrow factor have been successfully optimized in the TC method~\cite{Umezawa, Umezawa_beta, LuoTC, LuoVTC, Luo_multiconf, Luo_elgas, TCjfo}.
 However, Jastrow optimization in the TC method still has not been well investigated: how it affects the accuracy of the total energy and the pseudoenergy, which is an expectation value of the similarity-transformed Hamiltonian, what is the efficient way for optimization, how the effective interactions in the similarity-transformed Hamiltonian are altered by Jastrow optimization, and so on.
-It is noteworthy that a recent study by Cohen {\it et al.} sheds light on the importance of the Jastrow optimization in the TC method~\cite{TCatoms_HFJastrow}.
+It is noteworthy that recent studies shed light on the importance of the Jastrow optimization in the TC method~\cite{TCatoms_HFJastrow, TCatoms_oneparam, TCatoms_2023}.
 While their study uses the Jastrow parameters optimized for the HF orbitals, fully self-consistent optimization of both the Jastrow factor and the Slater determinant is desired.
 The full optimization of the Jastrow-Slater-type wave function is also challenging for QMC calculation~\cite{Umrigar_fullopt,Umrigar_fullopt2}.